-- Some procedures in the EviCore Spine Surgery Guidelines require a trial of epidural steroid injection(s) (ESIs)/selective nerve root blocks (SNRBs) unless there is a documented contraindication(s) to ESIs/SNRBs. - Contraindications to ESIs/SNRBs include the presence of ANY of the following: - Allergy to the medication to be administered - A significantly altered or eliminated epidural space (e.g., congenital anatomic anomalies or previous surgery) - Anticoagulation therapy - Bleeding disorder - Localized infection in the region to be injected - Systemic infection - Other co-morbidities that could be exacerbated by steroid usage (e.g., poorly controlled hypertension, severe congestive heart failure, diabetes, etc.)
+- Some procedures in the Spine Surgery Guidelines require a trial of epidural steroid injection(s) (ESIs)/selective nerve root blocks (SNRBs) unless there are documented contraindications to ESIs/SNRBs. - Contraindications to ESIs/SNRBs include the presence of ANY of the • following: - Allergy to the medication to be administered - A significantly altered or eliminated epidural space (e.g., congenital . anatomic anomalies or previous surgery) - Anticoagulation therapy - Bleeding disorder . - Localized infection in the region to be injected - Systemic infection - Other comorbidities that could be exacerbated by steroid usage (e.g., poorly controlled hypertension, severe congestive heart failure, diabetes, etc.)